Authentic Italian tomato sauce - Make from scratch one of the best pasta sauces in the world with just 5 ingredients.

-Growing up in an Italian kitchen, with my mum cooking it at least 3-4 times a week, for me making this sauce is a no-brainer.
-But I’ve seen out there that the struggle is real.
+Growing up in an Italian kitchen, my mum would prepare it at least 3-to 4 times a week, so for me making this sauce is really easy.

-Believe me, if you’re looking for the authentic Italian tomato sauce recipe you don’t need any of the above.
+Believe me, if you're looking for an authentic Italian recipe you don't need any of the above.